ulampinoy/ulampinoy-adobo/src/pages/blog/2015-06-26-churros-chocolate.md

     - spain
 ---

-Freshly made _churros_ sprinkled with sugar and hot chocolate dip at the local _churrería._ It was both delightful eat and watch how it was made.
+_Churros_ sprinkled with sugar and hot chocolate dip at the local _churrería._ It was both delightful to eat and watch how it's made.

 ![](/img/churros-cooking-03.jpg "La Churrera, the amazing churros machine")